“I can accept failure, everyone fails at something. But I can’t accept not trying.”

 But fast forward a few years from now when the turmoil is long over, you’ll be thankful for that defining moment.
 It is through crushing the unique catastrophe that has allowed you to become more powerful.

 Now viewing failure with that positive light, you can use it as fuel to propel yourself into success.

 “Failure” is inevitable.
 As an integral part of life, it teaches us invaluable lessons.

 Although success leaves clues, it’s through defeats we learn the most.

 If everything we try for the first time works perfectly, we wouldn’t acquire the strength, resilience, and determination necessary to move forward despite setbacks.

 For every collapse, we have the opportunity to adapt and grow from it.

-In return, we gain the vital wisdom with experience by overcoming our utmost challenges to become the powerful versions of ourselves.
+In return, we gain the vital wisdom and experience by overcoming our utmost challenges to become the powerful versions of ourselves.

 I am on a mission to help 1,000,000 people, but I can’t do that without your help.
 Please share this article with anyone who you may think will find it valuable and helpful.

 Thank you very much!
 I greatly appreciate it!